wolfSSL/wolfBoot/docs/remote_flash.md

 the remote application and provide read and write access to actual storage elements which would only be accessible by the host.

-This means that after a successful update, a copy of the previos firmware will be stored in the remote partition to provide exactly the same update mechanism that is available in all the other use cases.
+This means that after a successful update, a copy of the previous firmware will be stored in the remote partition to provide exactly the same update mechanism that is available in all the other use cases.
 The only difference consist in the way of accessing the physical storage area, but all the mechanisms at a higher level stay the same.